 Outlook integration requires you to have a separate folder for MyCase clients.
 And MyCase creates a separate MyCase calendar.
 “When you are starting with several thousand contacts, this is annoying as you must move the contacts into the MyCase folder before they will sync,” wrote a Lawyerist reviewer, “The Outlook Plugin will also forward emails automatically to your MyCase account, but the emails must then be manually linked to matters, limiting the value of this functionality.
 Syncing with Outlook was also quite slow.”

-MyCase is much cheaper than Clio, allows online payments, even through mobile, and offers the best workflow.
+MyCase is less expensive than Clio, allows online payments, even through mobile, and offers the best workflow.
 The timer and document automation aren’t as robust as some, but for the non-tech savvy solo or small firm, it’s a solid choice.

 Rocket Matter has all the standard integrations (see chart), but also plays well with LawPay.

 Rocket Matter offers free user training 10x per week.
 Cabasso sat in on one, “The overview of Rocket Matter was great.
 They answered all my questions and showed me all of the main features of their case management software.”